Activity Type

 Community health

-In Côte d’Ivoire, we are developing Baleine, the country’s largest hydrocarbon discovery and Africa’s first net-zero project, which is crucial for domestic industrial development, energy transition and diversification of our traditional portfolio.
-Simultaneously, we have initiated carbon offset projects under Natural Climate Solutions (NCS) and applied technological solutions to help counterbalance the project's remaining emissions.
-The programme for access to improved cooking systems was the first project to be carbon offset launched.
-The project aims to reduce emissions associated with combustion, as well as to contribute to improving families’ quality of life by making traditional cooking methods more efficient and sustainable.
-With the start of production at the Baleine field, we are consolidating our role in the energy transition and in further facilitating access to energy in Côte d’Ivoire.
-We help the country to establish itself as a regional energy hub, not only for its electricity system, but also for oil and gas production to meet external and domestic demand respectively.
+The programme for access to improved cooking systems is the first carbon offset project launched.
+The project sets out to reduce emissions associated with combustion and use of biomass, while helping to improve the quality of life of families, making traditional cooking methods more efficient and sustainable.
+With the launch of production of the Baleine gas field, we are consolidating our role in the energy transition and further facilitating access to energy in Côte d'Ivoire.
+We help the country to establish itself as a regional energy hub, not only for its electricity system, but also for oil and gas production to meet external and domestic demand, respectively.

 Côte d'Ivoire